 The defense emphasized holes in the prosecution’s case, claiming they did not explain how Caylee died and were trying to play up the lying and partying on Anthony’s part to play on the jury’s emotions and turn them against her.
 They dismissed the explanation of Anthony’s motives alleged by the prosecution–that she felt her daughter was in the way of the lifestyle she wanted.

-Yesterday morning the jury in the Casey Anthony trial began deliberating.
-Today they pick up where they left off after six hours yesterday.
-Stay tuned for updates.
+On the morning of July 4th, the jury in the Casey Anthony trial began deliberating.
+On July 5th, they pick up where they left off after six hours the day before.

-After her conviction Tuesday of four counts of lying to law enforcement, Casey Anthony was sentenced by Judge Perry to one year per count–four years in all.
-Since she has spent approximately three years in jail already, and has had good behavior, Anthony will complete her sentence by next Wednesday, July 13.
+After her conviction of four counts of lying to law enforcement, Casey Anthony was sentenced by Judge Perry to one year per count–four years in all.
+Since she has spent approximately three years in jail already, and has had good behavior, Anthony will complete her sentence in a week on July 13.
 Perry also fined Anthony $1,000 for each of the four counts.

-It’s unlikely to surprise anyone that the dramatic, very public and drawn-out trial of Casey Anthony earlier this summer cost Florida a great deal of money–as did the investigation into Caylee’s disappearance.
+It’s unlikely to surprise anyone that the dramatic, very public and drawn-out trial of Casey Anthony cost Florida a great deal of money–as did the investigation into Caylee’s disappearance.
 While Anthony was acquitted of the murder charges, the jury did convict her of lying to authorities about her daughter’s disappearance, which arguably increased the cost of the search (especially since she admitted later to knowing Caylee was dead the whole time).
 Based on this, prosecutors are moving to have Anthony cover these costs–which total over $500,000.
-Her lawyers are fighting the motion in court today–stay tuned to find out whether she’ll be forced to pay up.
+Her lawyers are fighting the motion in court.

 This may seem like a small price to pay considering the total cost of the investigation.
 However, the defense attorneys argued this was an unfair amount to expect her to pay especially since she was only charged with four counts of lying to the police.
 The prosecutors argue that since the lying was “intertwined” with the rest of the investigation, Anthony should be forced to repay these charges.